NeneWang/nenewang.github.io/1-intro/syllabus.md

 - Developing Simulations and Modeling
   - Can Inspire by playing a Steam Game and inspiring a development of it.

+- Use a combination of:
+	- A well respected book
+	- A well recorded video playlist.

+### Lecture Notations Strategy

+1. Add all Assigments.
+2. Add a video explaining section by section the assigment.
+3. Add your notes if possible

+### Traversal and Priority Queue.

+1. 2024 Spring - Finish College Major in CS
+2. 2024 Fall - 2027 Start Game Dev Argentina
+3.

+## Books

 Introduction to Algorithms, 4rth Edition, Carmen, Leiserson, Rivest, Stein